Stewie Griffin: Role in Family Guy

-In the more recent seasons, Stewie has a larger amount of freedom from his parents, usually spending much of his time with Brian.
+Starting around season 8, Stewie starts to have a larger amount of freedom from his parents, usually spending much of his time with Brian.
 This extends to the point of his ability to keep pigs from parallel universes ("Road to the Multiverse") or take part in the television series Jolly Farm ("Go Stewie Go"), as compared to the first season, in which his plans were constantly hindered by Lois.
 In "The Hand That Rocks the Wheelchair", Stewie inadvertently clones an evil twin of himself after trying to increase his evil nature.
-By the end of the episode, it is suggested that the original Stewie may have been unknowingly killed by Brian (as he cannot tell them apart) and Stewie turns to the camera with glowing yellow eyes (reminiscent of Michael Jackson's "Thriller").
-But so far, the Stewie has recently seen in "Trading Places", the follow-up episode, he still seems to have his mostly harmless eccentricity, shown when he asks Brian if he wants to trade places with him for fun.
+By the end of the episode, original Stewie and evil Stewie look exactly the same, and to differentiate the two, Brian asks both to look at their feet, leading one of the twins to laugh (likely original Stewie, who typically laughs when staring at his feet) and the other twin to ask why he needed to look at his feet; seconds later, Brian shoots and kills one of the twins.
+It is possible that the original Stewie may have been unknowingly killed by Brian (since he cannot tell them apart) as Stewie turns to the camera with glowing yellow eyes (reminiscent of Michael Jackson's "Thriller") at the end of the episode, but this isn't referenced in later episodes, indicating that Brian very likely killed Stewie's evil twin and the yellow eyes were simply a gag.

-He also starts to interact with more people despite still having hatred towards many of them, as shown in cutaways in later episodes and is more flamboyant.
-Stewie is shown in more recent episodes to be a superfan of Taylor Swift and even sets her up with Chris as a prom date.
+Stewie also starts to interact with more people despite still having hatred towards many of them, as shown in cutaways in later episodes and is more flamboyant.
+Stewie is to be a superfan of Taylor Swift and even sets her up with Chris as a prom date.
 Stewie has had a few rare interactions with his pedophile elderly neighbor Herbert.
 Stewie intensely dislikes him and is one of the few characters fully aware of Herbert's nature, even calling him a pervert to his face.
 All this does, however, is move Herbert into thinking Stewie is "feisty".

-In the season 16 episode "Send in Stewie, Please", it is revealed that Stewie's English accent is fake and that he has an American Boston accent, although the follow-up joke that has him speak in numerous other voices (of Seth MacFarlane's other characters) suggests it was a mere gag.
+In the season 16 episode "Send in Stewie, Please", it is revealed that Stewie's English accent is fake and that he has an American accent, although the follow-up joke that has him speak in numerous other voices (of Seth MacFarlane's other characters) suggests it was a mere gag.